 Jabra Elite 75t: Battery life

 Jabra rates battery life at 7.5 hours, which is really around 6.5 to 7 hours.
-It offers more playtime than the Elite 65t (5 hours) and AirPods Pro (5 hours) and falls in line with the Plantronics BackBeat 5100 (6.5 hours), but still comes in shorter than class leaders like the Powerbeats Pro (9 hours).
+It offers more playtime than the Elite 65t (5 hours) and AirPods Pro (4.5 hours) and falls in line with the Plantronics BackBeat 5100 (6.5 hours), but still comes in shorter than class leaders like the Powerbeats Pro (9 hours).
 All in all, the buds held a charge long enough for me to enjoy music and YouTube videos on daily walks.
 I managed about 2 hours of wireless listening for 3 days straight before tossing them into the charging case.
+Be mindful that ANC mode does decrease playtimes by about an hour.

 The revamped charging case is the true difference maker for the Elite 75t.
 Whereas the Elite 65t’s case carried up to 15 hours of playtime, this one increases it up to 20.5 hours, which is about three full charges.
 USB-C is finally onboard and fast charging speeds up the process by generating a full hour of use on a 15-minute charge.
 It’s such a convenient carry on every level.